Coder4916/Think-In-Space/README.md

 Based on the mapping in Strategy Plane, I decided to include these contents below in the website:

-Coach Bio and background (Home)
+* Coach Bio and background; Introduces the user to the coach.
-How Coaching works (Why Life Coaching & What to Expect) Contact form, contact details and map
-Frequently Asked Questions (FAQs)
-Location and approach (types of contact)
+* How Coaching works; Will inform the user of what Life Coaching is, and whether it is the right choice for them.
+* Contact form; which will include a request for a coaching session or further information depending on what the user needs.
+* Frequently Asked Questions; which will further aid the user's decision based on the choice to try out Life Coaching.
+* Location and approach; A map will be included, as well as suggestions based on where coaching could take place.

-Functionality requirements:
+### Functionality requirements:

-The user should be able to navigate easily through the website to access all the contents via a Navigation Menu The user should have access to the owner's contact details as required The user will be able to access a series of testimonials via a user friendly carousel
+* The user should be able to navigate easily through the website to access all the contents via a Navigation Menu
+* The user should have access to the owner's contact details as required
+* The user will be able to access a series of testimonials via a user friendly carousel

 ## 3. Structure Plane

-UNDERSTAND THE TYPE OF SITE< - Articulate it> H or Non H?
+The website must have a simple structure with a user friendly navigation element to reach each category of information.
+The site will be broken down into sections, and organised so that the information tells a story, and leads the user to a contact page if they want to explore the subject further.
+The pages will have a consistent predictable template to help with usability and accessibility.

-## 4. Skeleton Plance
+## 4. Skeleton Plane

 Wireframes were created using Balsamiq to design the layout and interface of the website.
 The developer designed it with a good UI design in mind, which allows immediate interaction in first-time learning, and perfectly meets the needs of the intended audience.